Saving

 In a down economy, cash becomes king.
 It is absolutely necessary to hold on to all the cash you can.
 This is a great time to review your assets.
 Take note of your liquid accounts and how much you have in your emergency fund.
 It is a good idea to calculate the number of months of reserves you have available to live on if need be.

 During the Great Recession, many banks reduced or even canceled lines of credit.
 Don’t rely on banks.
 They are going to be doing their best to control their own losses.
 Have access to your cash.
-This will give you peace of mind over the upcoming months.
+In doing so, you’ll have greater peace of mind over the upcoming months.

 Usually, once a financial crisis starts to turn around and recover, buying opportunities present themselves.
-Often you can pick up both traditional and alternative assets at BIG discounts.
-Conserve your cash.
-You will want and need it to take advantage of the coming opportunities.
+Often, you can pick up both traditional and alternative assets at BIG discounts.
+By conserving cash, you’ll have money available to take advantage of the coming opportunities which can catapult your net worth!

 Step 2: Review Your Income